coala/coala/docs/Users/Install.rst

 ﻿coala Installation
 ==================

-This document contains information on how to install coala.
-Supported platforms are Linux and Windows. coala is known to work on OS X as well. coala is tested against CPython 3.3, 3.4 and 3.5.
+This document contains information on how to install *coala*.
+Supported platforms are Linux and Windows. *coala* is known to work on OS X as well.
+*coala* is tested against CPython 3.3, 3.4 and 3.5.

-In order to run coala you need to install Python.
+In order to run *coala* you need to install Python.
 It is recommended, that you install Python3 >= 3.3 from http://www.python.org.

-The easiest way to install coala is using pip (Pip Installs Packages).
+The easiest way to install *coala* is using pip (Pip Installs Packages).
 If you don't already have pip, you can install it like described on https://pip.pypa.io/en/stable/installing.html.
 Note that pip is shipped with recent python versions by default.